isomerpages/moe-holyinnocentspri/_hips-family/Info for students and parents/Parent Support Group.md

 <img style="width: 40%;" src="/images/HIPS%20PSG%20Logo%20V2022.jpg" align = "center" />

-Our logo is the brainchild of the first executive committee.
-It symbolizes the link between the school and the parents working together to provide quality education, love and care for our children.
+Our logo symbolizes the link between the school and the parents working together to provide quality education, love and care for our children.

 #### Advisory and Committee Members